 The Academy deals with topics with long-term relevance, even those at odds with the mainstream.
-It attempts to bring together different points of view to the same table.
-It selects current key topics, making use of the latest academic knowledge.
+It attempts to bring together different points of view, selecting current key issues, and making use of the latest academic knowledge.
 The Academy covers a wide range of topics such as international relations, migration, human rights, Islam and interreligious dialogue.

 Im Schellenkönig 61

 Her areas of expertise and interest include issues related to human rights, national and international asylum and migration policies, the radicalization and conflict dynamics in the North Caucasus as well as Eastern Europe, in particular the Russian Federation.
-Ms Jüngling has gained various practical experiences in journalism as well as civil society and political institutions.
+Dr Jüngling has gained a range of practical experience in journalism, civil society and political institutions.